Jonathon-Fleming/ToxPi-GIS/README.md

 Steps:
 1A.
 Load raw data into the [ToxPi GUI](https://toxpi.org/)
 1B.
-Analyze data and output results file to a CSV
+Analyze data and output results file to a CSV, and make sure file meets requirements above
 1C.
 Run [ToxPi_Model.py](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/ToxPi_Model.py) from windows command prompt using the following commands and the ToxPi GUI CSV output as input
 ```
 "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment)